 This simulated tutorial is similar with respect to techniques covered to the full Weibull analysis tutorial by Fulton Findings (TM).
 The complete tutorial includes:

-…Review of classic benchmark case studies using SuperSMITH(R) Weibull software.
+…Review of classic benchmark case studies using SuperSMITH(TM) Weibull software.

 …Detailed instructions for setup and data entry.